G-Music

-G-Music Limited is a company built in 2002 by Rose Records and Tachung Records, both are the largest local music retails and wholesale chains in Taiwan.
-The physical retail arms have been kept separate, for different customer bases and brand identity, but the e-retailing, wholesale and distributor business is unified as Rose Tachung Records.
+G-Music Limited is a company built in 2002 by Rose Records and Tachung Records, the largest local music retails and wholesale chains in Taiwan.
+The physical retail arms have been kept separate, mainly for different customer bases and brand identity, but the e-retailing, wholesale and distributor business is unified as Rose Tachung Records.

 The two chains originally teamed up to create Taiwan's popular music ranking, the G-Music Chart (Chinese: 風雲榜 fēngyúnbǎng).
 The chains had around 60 locations in 2002.
 Tachung's network includes Taiwan's only remaining specialist classical CD store, opposite the Taipei YMCA on Hsu Chang St. G-Music Chart remains the most popular record chart in Taiwan.

 G-Music Chart

 The G-Music Chart was first officially published on July 7, 2005, and compiled the top physically sold CD releases in Taiwan (including both albums and physically released singles).
 Only the top 20 positions are published, and instead of sales, a percentage ranking is listed next to each release.
 For example, in the 52nd week of 2006, Born to Love, ranked at number one, sold 25.46% of the CDs sold in Taiwan that week.
 G-Music's main chart, Combo Chart (Chinese: 綜合榜 zònghé bǎng), ranks all music sales, regardless of language, country of origin or genre.
 The Combo Chart was discontinued in early 2015.